 About the Procedure

-Following pre-operative testing, consent, and surgical scheduling, patients have their procedure in an accredited facility near Munster and Hobart.
+Following pre-operative testing, consent, and surgical scheduling, patients have their procedure in an accredited facility near Munster, Hobart, Crown Point, and Frankfort.
 In a revisional breast surgery, patients receive sedation or general anesthesia and can expect to return home the same day.
 Depending on the patient’s goals, Dr. Frank can also remove her existing implants and replace them with new ones in the same procedure.
 This can help a patient achieve a preferred size or reduce the issues that a specific type or style of implant may cause.*

 The Mesh Approach to Revisional Breast Surgery